Harvest (Crace novel)

 Harvest is a 2013 novel by British author Jim Crace.
-Crace has stated that Harvest would be his final novel.
+Crace had stated that Harvest would be his final novel, but it wasn't.

-Harvest was shortlisted for the 2013 Booker Prize, shortlisted for the inaugural Goldsmiths Prize, shortlisted for the Walter Scott Prize (2014), and won the 2013 James Tait Black Memorial Prize and the International Dublin Literary Award in 2015.
+Harvest was shortlisted for the 2013 Man Booker Prize, shortlisted for the inaugural Goldsmiths Prize, shortlisted for the Walter Scott Prize (2014), and won the 2013 James Tait Black Memorial Prize and the International Dublin Literary Award in 2015.
 In 2019, Harvest was ranked 81st on The Guardians list of the 100 best books of the 21st century.